 - Exceptionally lightweight and smooth

 Smooth is the name of the game with the On Cloudsurfer.
 There’s something to be said about a shoe that multiple testers describe as one they lace up and then forget they’re wearing.
 But that’s precisely what happened when our testing team got their feet in these shoes.
-The smooth ride is thanks partly to what On calls its CloudTec Phase midsole design.
+This smooth ride is thanks partly to what On calls its CloudTec Phase midsole design.
 The holes in the midsole, or what the brand calls “clouds,” squish down at a forward angle, similar to falling domino pieces, as they absorb the foot’s impact through a full stride.
 The effect is that the shoe propels you forward as the foam absorbs impact and then rebounds.

 Our testers also loved the shoe’s upper.
 It’s cushioned enough to yank down on the laces for a secure midfoot fit without feeling painful pressure on the top of your foot.
 The heel is cushioned and secure, too.
-All this padding might compromise the shoe’s breathability during the summer heat — we have yet to test it on a super hot day — but the shoe remains surprisingly lightweight for all that cushion.
+You might think all this padding would compromise the shoe’s breathability during the summer heat, but we’ve made it through the hottest months with no complaints.
+Additionally, the Cloudsurfer remains surprisingly lightweight for all that cushion.
 And like we said, it’s one you can lace up and forget — at least until you finish your run and realize how much fun you just had.

 Actual Weight (U.S. men’s 9): 8.3 ounces (233 grams) | Drop: 10 millimeters